 Leaf lettuce and leafy greens

-Leaf lettuce and leafy greens are among the easy vegetables to grow in a home garden.
-They are also prolific and can make you self-sufficient if you use the Cut-and-come-again harvest method.
-You may choose to start them from seed indoors, but you can also sow them directly into the soil.
+Leaf lettuce and leafy greens are easy vegetables to grow in a home garden.
+They are also prolific and can make you self-sufficient using the Cut-and-come-again harvest method.
+You may start them from seed indoors, but you can also sow them directly into the soil.

-Peas are fairly easy to grow if you got a trellis to support them on.
+Peas are reasonably easy to grow if you have a trellis to support them.
 You may start them indoors in root trainers or sow them directly into the ground.
 They tend to stall a bit in the first stages of growth, but then they take off after the winter solstice.

-Potatoes are quite easy to grow, and every gardener should give them a try.
+Potatoes are easy to grow, and every gardener should try them.
 It is best to start with small size varieties for a great harvest.
 Potatoes are cool-season and warm-season crops in Texas.
 The main crop is planted in mid-winter for early summer harvest.
 Then the second crop is planted in August for late fall harvest.
 Here is a detailed guide on how to grow potatoes.

-Basil is the easiest herb to grow in the harsh summer.
-It withstands the sun and can stay dry for a fair period of time.
+Basil is the most accessible herb to grow in the harsh summer.
+It withstands the sun and can stay dry for a reasonable period.
 It is also easy to recover in case of damage.
 Even better, the more you harvest, the bushier it gets.

 You can grow basil from seedlings or seeds.
-There are several varieties to choose from other than the common Italian basil, such as Thai, purple, and lemon basil.
+Several varieties are other than the typical Italian basil, such as Thai, purple, and lemon basil.

 It might be surprising to have cantaloupe on the list of easy-to-grow crops for new gardeners.
-Indeed, it an easy fruit to grow in a home garden.
-It is a vining plant, so it will need some sort of support.
+Indeed, it is an easy fruit to grow in a home garden.
+However, it is a vining plant, so that it will need some support.
 Otherwise, it will crawl on the ground.

 Despite their popularity, tomatoes are not the easiest to grow in a Texas garden.
 If you plant them too early, you risk losing them to spring frost.
-If you plant them too late, then it won’t set fruit because of the heat.
+If you plant them too late, they won’t set fruit because of the heat.

-Choosing determinate tomatoes over indeterminate will raise your chances of getting tomatoes.
-Determinate tomatoes will grow faster than the indeterminate reaching the production stage sooner.
-They are also easier to manage with less pruning to worry about.
+Choosing determinate tomatoes over indeterminate will raise your chances of getting tomatoes since they grow faster than the indeterminate reaching the production stage sooner.
+They are also easier to manage with little pruning.
 Just make sure to get varieties that are less prone to diseases.

 Eggplants are among the easy crops to grow for new gardeners.
 It thrives in the hot summer and does not stop producing.
 One problem you may encounter with eggplant is some holes in the foliage.
 That is caused by insects, but it does not seem to bother production.
-Another problem is the bitterness of the fruits, which is caused by irregular watering.
+Another problem is the bitterness of the fruits due to irregular watering.
 Make sure to water regularly to avoid any stresses on the plant.

 Peppers should be the rock stars of the home garden.
-They go into the soil early spring and come out late fall.
-Sometimes they are overwintered and come back easily the following season.
-They are prolific producers and take only a short break in the peak of the heat.
-Some very successful varieties are Chocolate, Ajvarski, Shishito, Jalapeño, and California wonder.
+They enter the soil in early spring and come out in late fall.
+Sometimes they are overwintered and come back quickly the following season.
+They are prolific producers and take only a short break during the peak of the heat.
+Chocolate, Ajvarski, Shishito, Jalapeño, and California wonder are some very successful varieties.

 Another Asian vegetable that grows very well in central Texas is Yard-long beans or Noodle beans.
 They are quick to grow and prolific producers all through the season.
-Some yard beans are purple in color, and some are green, but they all turn green once cooked.
+Some yard beans are purple, and some are green, but they all turn green once cooked.